microsoft/adfsToolbox/README.md

 # AD FS Toolbox

-## Notice
+## Notice: This repository is no longer being actively maintained.

-### Important changes
+### Details

-As of 7/31/2019, we have migrated diagnosticsModule from PowerShell to C# in a new repository.
-This indirectly required us to make the new repository private.
-If you feel that we should invest the time to make the new repository open source, please direct your feedback to [Feedback](https://adfshelp.microsoft.com/Feedback/ProvideFeedback) or respond to the issue [here](https://github.com/microsoft/adfsToolbox/issues/75).
+As of 7/31/2019, we have migrated the diagnosticsModule from PowerShell to C# into a new repository.
+As a consequence of this change, the new repository is not publically available.
+If you feel that we should invest the time to make the new repository open source, please direct your feedback to [here](https://adfshelp.microsoft.com/Feedback/ProvideFeedback) or respond to the issue [here](https://github.com/microsoft/adfsToolbox/issues/75).
+This repository will remain public, but will not be actively maintained.

-Additionally, the diagnostics module will no longer support AD FS 2.1 or lower.
+## Notice: Additionally, the diagnostics module will no longer support AD FS 2.1 or lower.
 If you need to target AD FS versions 2.1 or lower please install version 1.0.13 of ADFSToolbox.

-### What does that mean for this repository?

-We will no longer be actively making changes to this repository, but will keep this repository public to avoid any confusion.

 ## Overview